IKIM-Essen/ClusterDocs/docs/resources/how-it-all-works.md

 - the target RCC project; and
 - the preferred transfer method, if known.

-The team will confirm whether Samba, ADRIA, or another supported pattern is the best fit.
+The team can onboard the ready Samba path or explain whether another released pattern fits.
+Ardia remains future work.
 Do not connect an unmanaged switch, wireless access point, router, or unregistered device, and do not guess network or proxy settings.

 ## Remote console option: Raspberry Pi and PiKVM